viswanathanaidu/viswa_uber/README.md

 # 🚖 Uber-like Ride Hailing API (FastAPI + SQL Server)

 This project is a **backend API for an Uber-like ride-hailing service**, built with **FastAPI** and **SQL Server (Stored Procedures)**.
-It demonstrates **scalable API design, clean database integration, and production-ready structure** for interview portfolios.
+It demonstrates **scalable API design, clean database integration, and production-ready structure**.

 ---